donaaaaayyyyy/AppDev_4-1/README.md

-# Get to know me more? by knowing our favorite series!
+# Get to know us more? by knowing our favorite series!
 ### App Devt.
 Activity submitted to Mr. Francis Ian Africa
 ### Submitted by: Donamarie Roque and Richmond Santos